falkenber9/falcon/README.md

 ## Comparison with IMDEA OWL

-The interface of FALCON's recorder and decoder is mostly compatible to IMDEA OWL (https://git.networks.imdea.org/nicola_bui/imdeaowl).
+The interface of FALCON's recorder and decoder is mostly compatible with IMDEA OWL (https://git.networks.imdea.org/nicola_bui/imdeaowl).
 FALCON inherits OWL's approach of tracking C-RNTI assignments from PRACH for any UE that joins the cell during the observation time.
-However, the method to discover already active C-RNTIs from earlier assignments differ significantly.
+However, the method to discover already active C-RNTIs from earlier assignments differs significantly.
 FALCON uses RNTI histograms and shortcut decoding to validate unseen RNTIs during the blind decoding procedure.
 In contrast to OWL's re-encoding approach, this method is significantly less sensitive to non-ideal radio conditions.
 This makes FALCON suitable for robust and reliable short-term monitoring, e.g. for mobile applications.

 ### Port of IMDEA OWL
-The original version of IMDEA OWL is hard coded into a fork of SRSLTE v1.3.
+The original version of IMDEA OWL is hardcoded into a fork of SRSLTE v1.3.
 In order to provide a fair comparison of FALCON and OWL and their underlying methods, we extracted and ported OWL with its extensions of the SRSLTE library into the FALCON project as separated modules and applications.
 By this, both applications benefit from future advancements of SRSLTE library.